Studying online (if an online offering is shown below)

 Description

-This unit introduces students to the concepts of drug and vaccine development, from the initial stages of searching for candidate drugs and vaccines through to the human clinical trials.
-Both lecture and practical classes will place a strong emphasis on the methodologies and processes behind successful development of novel drugs and vaccines.
+This unit introduces students to the concepts of drug and vaccine development, from the initial stages of searching for candidate drugs and vaccines, through to the human clinical trials, including ethical and safety issues.
+Conventional antimicrobial agents and mechanisms of antimicrobial resistance are described, as are the latest vaccines.
+The unit emphasises the methodologies and processes behind the successful development and evaluation of drugs and vaccines.

 Credit